MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/touchpad-interactions.md

 A set of standard cursors is available for a touchpad pointer.
 These are used to indicate the primary action of an element.

 Each standard cursor has a corresponding default image associated with it.
 The user or an app can replace the default image associated with any standard cursor at any time.
-Windows Store apps specify a cursor image through the [**PointerCursor**](https://msdn.microsoft.com/library/windows/apps/br208273) function.
+UWP apps specify a cursor image through the [**PointerCursor**](https://msdn.microsoft.com/library/windows/apps/br208273) function.

 If you need to customize the mouse cursor: